TomKeyte/Laravel-HTTP2-Push/README.md

 ## Usage

 Check the `http2push.php` config file to set default expiry lengths based on your setup.
-N.B, expiry lengths throughout the package are expressed in days.
+N.B, expiry lengths throughout the package are expressed in days - a value of `-1` indicates no cookie should be set, resulting in a push on all requests.

 The setup is as following:

 * Set the global cookie expiry limit with `cookie_expires_in`
 * Set the cookie expiry for certain file types (these override the global limit):